brichards99/brichards.net/content/post/books-February-2019.md

 I'll say this -- I love me some Scott Sigler.
 He's somewhat crude, especially in this Hunter Hunterson & Sons volume (which is really just a small collection of short stories.)
 But he's entertaining and always original.

 Hack was a first for me.
-This was my virgin voyage with LitRPG, which is a genre of fiction that delivers a narrative version of role-playing.
+This was my virgin voyage with LitRPG, a genre of fiction that delivers a narrative version of role-playing.
 In this case it was a narrative story built around a handful of friends getting trapped in a virtual reality -ish role-playing video game.
 It was actually pretty fun.